rage/programming-24/data/part-9/6-more-examples-with-classes.md

 Please write a class named `Suitcase`.
 You should be able to pack items into a suitcase.
 A suitcase also has a maximum combined weight for the items stored within.

-Your class should contains the following members:
+Your class should contain the following members:

 - a constructor which takes the maximum weight as an argument
 - a method named `add_item` which adds the item given as an argument to the suitcase.
 The method has no return value.